benmihelic/asuncion-ndvi-zonal-analysis/Write-Ups/Step6_SQL_from_Zonal_CSV.md

-# SQL Queries from CSV File: Zonal Statistics Export
+# SQL Queries from Zonal Statistics CSV

 After analysis in QGIS, the table was exported to CSV for use in further processing and SQL classification.